This dictionary covers graphic design, prepress and print terminology

 A machine used to develop photographic film which has been exposed in an imagesetter, film plotter, or film recorder.

 – By definition, the same as an imagesetter, but in practice, the term usually refers to higher quality imagesetters that are used primarily for recording color separation film.

-– A device that is used to record an image file as a 35mm or 4″x5″ colour transparency, which is usually used for second generation originals or presentation graphics.
+– A device that is used to record an image file as a 35mm or 4″x5″ color transparency, which is usually used for second-generation originals or presentation graphics.

 A device that can separate one device from another by allowing only portions of the visible spectrum to pass through.

-A method testing a printing press determine its exact printing characteristics, such as its dot gain, ink density, and trapping, for the purpose of customizing color separations for those color separations for those printing conditions.
+A method testing a printing press to determine its exact printing characteristics, such as its dot gain, ink density, and trapping, for the purpose of customizing color separations for those printing conditions.

 – The surface quality of paper.